FrancoisChabot/easy_grpc/README.md

 # easy_grpc

-A future-based grpc API for C++.
+A future-based gRPC API for C++.

-This project is an attempt to create a wrapper around GRPC to make writing asynchronous servers and clients as straightforward as possible.
+This project is an attempt to create a wrapper around gRPC to make writing asynchronous servers and clients as straightforward as possible.
 It may not be quite as optimal as a fully-customized server working on raw completion queues, but every effort is being made to get as close as possible while